 Republic's royal finances reform charter proposes the following simple reforms, to improve accountability, transparency and fairness in royal finances and to appropriately assign public funds to the Treasury.

-- Parliament to set an annual fixed budget for the monarchy - including an annual salary for the Queen - to be managed and reported on by a government department, not Buckingham Palace.
+- Parliament to set an annual fixed budget for the monarchy - including an annual salary for the King - to be managed and reported on by a government department, not Buckingham Palace.

 - All security costs to be made transparent and accountable.

 - All costs of royal visits around the country to be incorporated into the monarchy's budget, not met by local authorities.